Frequently Asked Questions

-Yes, we can provide cover for you if you’re towing a caravan or trailer, but they are not covered unless agreed in writing by us and the additional premium paid.
+Yes, we can provide cover for you if you’re towing a caravan or trailer.

 If you require a replacement vehicle, we will try to provide a vehicle of similar size to the insured vehicle but replacement caravans and trailers cannot be provided.

 Am I covered if I breakdown in the UK?

 Voyager to Europe is specifically designed to cover you if you breakdown while on holiday in mainland Europe.
 If you breakdown in the UK as part of your trip then you are covered.
 It does not cover you for breakdowns that occur in the UK that are not a direct journey between your home and your international departure point.